raiValek/CarND-Behavioral-Cloning-P3/README.md

 Angle Correction: 0.1216

 Another nice side effect is that it weakens the overall tendency of driving straight.
-Since we are driving always in the center of the road, many of our steering angles will be near zero.
+Since the training data only conatins driving in the center of the road, many of the steering angles will be near zero.
 Very small steering angles dominate the data.

 ![Angles in recorded Data](https://github.com/raiValek/CarND-Behavioral-Cloning-P3/blob/master/img/org_data.png)